 - help monitor and/or facilitate breakout sessions; and

 - write a substantive 6-8 page reaction paper assessing: (i) how the problem worked; (ii) how it could be improved (legal issues, factual issues, structure of exercise, timing, etc.); (iii) student reaction to the experience; and (iv) how the first-year students' experience could be improved.
-The paper will be due by 5:00 p.m. on Friday, February 6, 2015.
+The paper will be due by 5:00 pm on February 12, 2016 (the Week One paper deadline).

 Students who have already been Global Teaching Fellows are encouraged to apply again (please click here for more information on receipt of academic credit for returning Fellows).
 For additional information regarding credit/tuition options, click here.

 Applications to serve as Global Teaching Fellows should be submitted to the Office of J.D.
-Academic Services (McD 352 or firstname.lastname@example.org) by Wednesday, October 15, 2014.
-As described in the application form, provided below, please be sure to include a resume, a transcript, and a brief statement of why you are interested in becoming a Fellow and any special qualifications or experiences you believe are relevant.
+Academic Services (McD 352 or firstname.lastname@example.org) by Wednesday, October 7, 2015.
+As described in the application form, provided below, please be sure to include a resume, an unofficial transcript (from MyAccess), and a brief statement of why you are interested in becoming a Fellow and any special qualifications or experiences you believe are relevant.
 If you have experience in the subject matter of these problems or prior experience teaching or facilitating groups of students, please be sure to note this in your application.
-We are looking for students who have been successful at Georgetown Law, who have knowledge of and/or interest in foreign countries and/or international or comparative law, and who are interested in facilitating groups of students as they analyze a legal problem in a complex area of law.

 Students who are enrolled in a Spring clinic should determine when any mandatory clinical trainings or meetings will take place during Week One and be sure their service as a Fellow will not conflict with these meetings.